The Stamford Historical Society

 Then there was Hurricane Carol, August 31, 1954.
 Though a Category III storm, it was the most destructive hurricane to strike Southern New England since the Hurricane of 1938; on September 11, Stamford barely escaped another one: Hurricane Edna moved up the coast just to the east of Carol's path and made landfall in Cape Cod, moving on into Maine and Southeastern Canada.

 In the following year the region was hit by two storms within less than two weeks: The Floods of Hurricane Connie and Diane.
 Connie brought up to 6 inches of rainfall on August 11 and 12, 1955 and saturated the ground.
 River and reservoir levels rose well above normal levels.
 A week later, Diane pummeled the region for two days with rainfall up to 20 inches.
-Again, the Dodd Research Center has a story too, The Floods of 1955.
+Again, the Dodd Research Center has a story too, The Flood of 1955.

 Researching the events on microfilm of the Stamford Advocate, in the Ferguson Library, was very interesting!
 The storms do not seem to have affected publishing the paper at all.
 And the day of the storm in '38 was also a very important day in history: Chamberlain negotiating with Hitler about Czechoslovakia!
 Different from today's way of reporting, each day had basically one huge article instead of breaking the story down.
 The devastations in the state and in New York got separate and extensive coverage also.

-The floods brought amateur photographers out in droves, it seems: nothing is more interesting than a good disaster!
+The floods brought amateur photographers out in droves, it seems: Nothing is more interesting than a good disaster!
 The Stamford Historical Society's Photo Archive has a nice selection of photos and snapshots as a result.

 Samplings are shown below and on Page2 and Page 3.